xhubio/nanook-website/docs/modules/model.md

 # Todos

-The Todos defines what is needed to create the test cases.
+Todos defines what is needed to create the test cases.
-Each Generator cmd or each reference creates a 'todo'.
+Each generator cmd or each reference creates a 'todo'.
 There are different types of todos.

 # TodoStatic